 Intercept rendering: It can be used in places where we want to intercept the rendering method.
 For example: If we are creating a HOC for managing Access to a certain component, we can disable Render, partial render etc. for that component according to Access permissions from some store.

-Command Pattern

-A10WidetWrapper creates a Widget via the createA10Widget() method with Commander design pattern as shown in figure 8.
-Benefits of this Commander approach:

-Separation of concerns.
-The one that created the operation, which is called invoker, does not need to worry about how the operation is being performed by a receiver.
-The operation binding of invoker and receiver is decoupled.

-We could have callback before or after the Widget creation.
-Therefore, we could inject some global and shared behavior in each Widget. (for future widget framework extendibility)